aalfiann/ebook-api-php/README.md

 ```

 **Note:**
 - This libraries does not include with cache.
-You should cache the results, because Google has **LIMIT RATE** and will block your IP address server if too many request.
+You should cache the results, because `Google` and `GoodReads` has **LIMIT RATE** and will block your IP address server if too many request.
-- `GoodReadsMethod` class is unstable, maybe code will change in the future depends on GoodReads.
+- `GoodReadsMethod` class is unstable, maybe code will change in the future depends on `GoodReads`.